TheGodPancake/PhoneBooth-PrivacyPolicy/README.md

 As a user of PhoneBooth, you have the right to:

-Access and Control Your Data: You can request access to or deletion of your personal data at any time by contacting us through the designated support channels.
 Opt-Out of Data Collection: If you do not want your data to be collected, you can stop using the PhoneBooth bot at any time.
 However, this may affect the bot's ability to function.
 7. Changes to This Privacy Policy